pfrazee/pfrazee.github.io/_posts/2018-01-03-universal-publishing-and-the-webs-black-boxes.md

 Standard HTML tags are not the only way to establish universality on the Web, but they are one way.<a href="#1" id="_1"><sup>1</sup></a> The test for universality is a simple question:

-> Would $featureX function or have meaning if it were disconnected from a specific service?
+> Would this feature function or have meaning if it were disconnected from a specific service?

 If the answer is yes, then it is universal.